 The milespires of Magnus Robot Fighter are arguably a deconstruction of this trope.
 The upper class at the top of the spires are enlightened psychics in togas who have become decadent and slothful, protected by a Master Computer, while the radicals on the lower levels live in a Used Future.

-In Silver Surfer's past, when he was still just Norrinn Radd living on Zenn-La, his planet was very much like this.
-Their world was so nearly perfect, with beautiful and exotic architecture and clothing, that everyone was bored, and Norrinn most of all.
+In the Silver Surfer's past, when he was still just Norrin Radd living on Zenn-La, his planet was very much like this.
+Their world was so nearly perfect, with beautiful and exotic architecture and clothing, that everyone was bored, and Norrin most of all.